Bolaji-96/Classification-Models/README.md

+## Stroke Prediction using Logistic Regression and Decision Trees.

 ## Background
 Stroke is  a medical condition in which poor blood flow to the brain causes cell death.
 This dataset contains multiple variables which can be used to predict if a patient is likely to have stroke or not.
 Examples of the variables in the data includes:
 Gender, Age, Average Glucose Level, BMI, Residence type, Work type, Hypertension.